These days, it's more and more common for people to feel like it's hard to stand up after long periods of sitting.

 Even if you’ve never lifted weights, you probably should working towards that.

-Lifting weights sounds like a silly idea to a lot of people, but it’s often the only thing that will help you build strength in your back side.
-Tightness in the front of your hips, tightness in the muscles along your spine, and tightness along the sides of your hips can all be a direct result of not getting in enough exercise.
+Lifting weights sounds like a silly idea to a lot of people, but it’s often the only thing that will help you build strength in your posterior hip muscles (your butt).
+Tightness in the front of your hips, tightness in the muscles along your spine, and tightness along the sides of your hips can all be a direct result of not getting enough exercise.

 We’ve talked about this a lot on our YouTube channel in the last couple years.
 Here are a few videos that you’ll find useful: